Research

 Neural Information Processing Systems (NeurIPS), 2024

-We propsoed introspective planning as a systematic approach that aligns LLM’s uncertainty with the inherent ambiguity of the task.
+We proposed introspective planning as a systematic approach that utilizes reasoning and memory to refine the uncertainty of language agents.

 Robotics: Science and Systems (RSS), 2024